jonhjelm/docs-and-training/service_implementation/basics_hpc_logs.md

 # Logging and debugging for HPC applications
-Debugging HPC jobs running in CloudFlow can be difficult.
-The jobs run as Singularity containers on a cluster not directly accessible, "hidden" behind several abstraction layers of the CloudFlow platform.
+Debugging HPC jobs running in SemWES can be difficult.
+The jobs run as Singularity containers on a cluster not directly accessible, "hidden" behind several abstraction layers of the SemWES platform.

 To make the development and debugging of Singularity images as smooth as possible, here are a few hints:
-1. When the CloudFlow HPC service executes a Singularity image on an HPC cluster, it pipes all stdout and stderr output to a log file which is written to the corresponding HPC storage.
+1. When the SemWES HPC service executes a Singularity image on an HPC cluster, it pipes all stdout and stderr output to a log file which is written to the corresponding HPC storage.
 Via GSS, this file will be available under `<storage_identifier>/home/hpc_logs/<timestamp>_<service_ID>.log`, where the